TheR16H/Brain-Dump/README.md

 ![gif1](./Assets/05-third-party-apis-homework-demo.gif) -->

 ## Usage
+Simply type in the title/description/deadline of your task and then you can drag it and drop it based off of how far you are in its specific development.

 ## Support
 Find me on [Github](https://github.com/TheR16H) to ask any questions or see any of my other works!